okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 - Caller need no nothing about implementation of call

 **Shell Strategy**
 1. Read keyboard
 2. Shell Process
 3. Fork a process
 4. Process to execute command
 5. f3 read file

+**Process**
+Fundamental to the structure of operating systems

+A process can be defined as:
+1. A program in execution
+2. An instance of a running program
+3. The entity that can be assigned to, and executed on, a processor
+4. Unit of activity characterized by a single sequential thread of execution, a current state and an associated set of system resources